Telisoft/ChatAI/README.md

 # ChatAI
+This project is AI Assistant using OpenAI API.

 ## frontend
-This is AI Chat Application that build using Fuse theme.

-## frontend_new_theme
-This is AI Chat Application that build using Doot chat theme.
+This is a frontend build using Doot Chat Theme.

 ## backend
-This is express server for AI Chat Application.
+This is a backend application using .

 ## backend
-You can refer the Readme on sub directories to build this project.
+You can refer the Readme on sub directories to build each project.